Do You Need Long Nails For Shellac (And Do They Add Length?)

 What Is Shellac?

-Shellac is a brand new nail polish type that is a blend between traditional nail polish and gels.
-Unlike gels, they are not artificial and will not be able to lengthen your nail.
 However, they still offer a natural, fresh look that lasts longer than traditional nails.
-Most people choose shellac because they want gel-like results that are easy on your nails.
+Most people choose shellac because they want easy gel-like results on their nails.

-While gel polish is available from a wide range of different vendors, genuine shellac can only be gotten from one company: CND.
-It's a branded name.
-This can make it a difficult type of nail polish to find outside of a professional setting.
-Even so, it's possible to get shellac colors on sites like Amazon.
+While gel polish is available from a wide range of vendors, genuine shellac can only be obtained from one company: CND.
+It's a branded name, which can make it difficult to find outside of a professional setting.
+Even so, shellac colors are available on sites like Amazon.

 Do Shellac Nails Add Length?

 Unlike gel and acrylics, which are generally considered artificial due to their nail-lengthening abilities, shellac is regarded as an upgraded version of traditional nail polish.
-While it does stay on for longer, the truth is that it still does not add nail length.
-If you want longer nails, grow them out, or get gels.

 Is Shellac Safe?